What To Do In An Emergency:

 An Active Shooter/Violent Intruder is a person actively engaged in violent behavior seeking to injure or kill as many victims as possible within a condensed period of time prior to the arrival of law enforcement.
 These situations leave little or no time for planning and normally require law enforcement to take immediate action to terminate the threat.
 In each situation it is critical to quickly evaluate your options and react.
 Although not all inclusive, the following are steps to consider.
 Thinking of your response now will greatly increase your likelihood of survival.

-1. Get Out.
+RUN.
 Put as much distance as possible between you and the shooter:

 - Have an escape route in mind.